How I Built a Lightweight Bridge for LLM Frontend Tool Calling in Django

 Dispatching to the Frontend

 When a tool call comes in, the backend checks whether it’s a frontend tool.
-If it is, instead of executing a function on the server it publishes the tool call to the frontend over SSE.
+If it is, instead of executing a function on the server it publishes the tool call to the frontend using SSE.
 If it’s a backend tool it executes normally.

 def _execute(name: str, arguments: dict) -> str: